U.S. settles with publisher Macmillan in e-books case

 Macmillan and the Justice Department filed the proposed settlement, which requires a judge's approval, in U.S. District Court in Manhattan.

-The Justice Department will continue to litigate conspiracy allegations against Apple Inc, the department said in a statement.
-It accuses Apple of conspiring with the publishers to raise prices and fight the dominance of Amazon.com Inc.
+The Justice Department will continue to litigate conspiracy allegations against Apple Inc (AAPL.O), the department said in a statement.
+It accuses Apple of conspiring with the publishers to raise prices and fight the dominance of Amazon.com Inc (AMZN.O).

 Apple rejects the allegations, saying it did not collude but signed agreements with publishers individually.
 Apple has also said in court papers that the government's suit "sides with monopoly, rather than competition," by shoring up Amazon's early advantage in electronic books.